azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Once org policy is updated with the latest AzSK version, you will see it in effect in all environments

- **Local scans:** If application teams are using older version(or any other version than mentioned in org Policy), they will start seeing warning as shown below while running scans .
+ **Local scans:** If application teams are using older version(or any other version than mentioned in org policy), they will start seeing warning as shown below while running scans.

 ![Entry in ServerConfigMetadata.json](../Images/07_OrgPolicy_Old_Version_Warning.PNG)